Finistere/antidote/README.rst

 Cython
 ======

-The cython implementation is roughly 10x faster than the Python one and has strictly the same API than the pure Python implementation.
-This also implies that the Cython implementation is _not_ part of the public API, meaning you cannot rely on it in your own Cython code.
+The cython implementation is roughly 10x faster than the Python one and strictly follows the same API than the pure Python implementation.
+This implies that you cannot depend on it in your own Cython code if any.
+It may be moved to another language.

 If you encounter any inconsistencies, please open an issue !
 You use the pure python with the following: